-While we’re doing our absolute best to provide great information regarding the hobby of model trains, there are a number of great magazines and forums out there already, that have been around for some time.
+While we’re doing our absolute best to provide great information about model trains, there are a number of great model railroad magazines and forums out there already, that have been around for some time.

-The magazines are great for some of the latest up-to-date news and the forums are perfect for questions when you run into a problem during building.
+The model train magazines are great for some of the latest up-to-date news and the model train forums are perfect for questions when you run into a problem during building.

 Here’s a collection of some of the best that we’re either a part of, or think you should be!